jhpyle/docassemble/_docs/initial.md

 These values can be overridden using the [`set_parts()` function].

-The `metadata` block and the [`set_parts()` function] can be used to modify other aspects of the navigation bar.
+The `metadata` block and the [`set_parts()` function] can be used to modify other aspects of the main navigation bar.

 <a name="exit link"></a>If an `exit link` is provided, the behavior of
 the "Exit" link can be modified.
 (The "Exit" menu option is displayed